Mikopet/mikopet.dev/blog/_posts/2021-02-12-discord-client-daemon.md

 $ cp autorestarter_from_mikopet_dev /usr/local/bin/autorestart
 ```

 And we can use it in the `.desktop` files as a prefix.
-For example we can edit the discord's file at `/usr/share/applications/discord.desktop`:
+For example we can edit the discord start file at `/usr/share/applications/discord.desktop`:

 ```ini
 Name=Discord